 For this transaction, please switch the payment methods to either cash or a different card.

 If you are doing nothing wrong with delivering the information and your card is usable in every possible aspect, suspicion from the bank can be a reason for this debit card declined.

 It happens when you use your card at a machine away from the usual place of transactions.
 Banks usually block transactions outside of the country unless the client has confirmed the change of location.
 They assume that the client’s card is stolen and the thief has taken the card to a foreign location to use it.

 If you are unable to complete the transaction when you are at a new place, you should contact your bank and report that you are behind the transaction.

 They will allow the transaction in that location and voila!
 You can make the payment!

-Card is Blocked
+Card is Declined

 If you are not using the card at a new place and your withdrawn amount also matches your average transaction amount, you should still consider the possibility of a blocked card because of suspicious activity.

 It happens when your card is recently used at an unusual place – another city or another state.
 Banks also treat multiple failed PIN attempts as suspicious activity.
 Or your card may have tried exceeding the daily transaction limit without approval from your phone.

 In all these cases, banks block the card in question.